steveklabnik/indexlist/README.md

 list.
 However, unlike a traditional linked list, which heap allocates each of its nodes individually, all nodes are stored in a vector.
-Rather than provide pointers to nodes, an `Index` struct can be used to access a particular elemnt in the middle of the list.
+Rather than provide pointers to nodes, an `Index` struct can be used to access a particular element in the middle of the list.

 # Safety